 - String#capitalize

-Returns a copy of the string with its first character uppercased and the rest lowercased.
+Return a copy of a string with the first character uppercased and the rest lowercased for display-friendly text and simple cleanup.

 - String#center